A Brief History of Italy: From the Etruscans to Today

 In 29 BC, after a long power struggle, Julius Caesar's nephew, Octavius, seized power and declared himself Emperor Augustus.
 The Roman Empire was born.
 For the next two hundred years, Rome thrived, ruling over a vast territory stretching from Britain and the Atlantic coast of Europe in the north and west to North Africa and the Middle East in the south and east.

 In 410 AD, Rome itself was sacked by barbarian hordes.
 The Eastern Empire invaded but failed to restore order and had to withdraw.
-The Roman Empire in the West completely collapsed.
+The Roman Empire in the West completely collapsed by the end of the 5th AD century.
 For the next thousand years, Italy once again became a patchwork of city-states, with Rome, home to the Catholic Church, being the most powerful.
 This long period of quiet stagnation was known as the Dark Ages.

-Italy remained a center of power until the Sixteenth Century, when trade routes shifted away from the Mediterranean and the Protestant Reformation resulted in the Catholic Church, which was based in Rome, losing influence over much of Northern Europe.
+Italy remained a center of power until the 16th century, when trade routes shifted away from the Mediterranean and the Protestant Reformation resulted in the Catholic Church, which was based in Rome, losing influence over much of Northern Europe.
 Weakened, the various Italian city-states became vulnerable to conquest by Spain, France, and Austria.
-Italy remained a patchwork of principalities controlled through proxy by various European powers until the Nineteenth Century, when the French leader Napoleon supported the unification of Italy as a way of creating a buffer state against his many enemies.
-With the backing of France, Italian nationalist Giuseppe Garibaldi led a popular movement that took over much of Italy, ending in 1870 with the fall of Rome and complete unification of Italy.
+Italy remained a patchwork of principalities controlled through proxy by various European powers until the 19th century, when the French leader Napoleon supported the unification of Italy as a way of creating a buffer state against his many enemies.
+With the backing of France, Italian nationalist Giuseppe Garibaldi led a popular movement that took over much of Italy in 1861 and would be ending in 1870 with the fall of Rome and complete unification of the country.

 Plagued by internal political divisions and with an economy devastated by war, the new Kingdom of Italy was no Roman Empire.
 In 1919, frustrated that Italy had received few gains despite having been a victor in the First World War, a politician named Benito Mussolini launched a movement that called for the restoration of Italy as a great power.
 In 1922, impatient with electoral politics, Mussolini led his supporters, known as Fascists, on a march on Rome to seize power directly through a coup.
 Spooked, the Italian king did not put up a fight and allowed Mussolini to become supreme ruler of Italy.